Ryuuhou/AHKanColle/README.md

 Set which expedition each fleet will run, press ENTER to submit.
 Use expedition 0 to disable resending that fleet.

 Enter a remaining time if it is currently already on an expedition.
-The syntax is 2h2m2s for fleet returning in 2 hours 2 minutes and 2 seconds (02:02:02).
+The following syntax are allowed for the time 2 hours 2 minutes and 2 seconds.
+02:02:02 | 2:2:2 | 2h2m2s

 If it is not on an expedition, use 0 to resupply and send after pushing the button "Send Expeditions."